Supercheck LogoSupercheck

 To prevent notification spam during extended outages:

-• Maximum 3 failure alerts per failure sequence
+• Maximum 3 alerts per failure or recovery sequence

 Provider Configuration